-Success story : Touring migrates to S/4HANA in record time
+Success story : Touring migrates to SAP S/4HANA in record time

 Touring provides assistance to its customers in their travels in Belgium and abroad.
 Touring also offers dedicated packages for companies.
 The assistance includes cars, but also bicycles, electric bikes, scooters, single-wheelers and scooters.